ArtFXDev/silex-doc/docs/td/Renderfarm/renderfarm.md

 ### Engine

 The **engine** is the program running on the main server on the network.
-Its job is to receive jobs orders dispatch tasks to the connected blades.
+Its job is to receive job orders dispatch tasks to the connected blades.
 It handles priority, logs and a database where it stores information about what is happenning.

 ## What to read next